AndersDJohnson/webpack-babel-env-deps/index.md

 are unsupported by the
 [native UglifyJS webpack plugin](https://github.com/webpack-contrib/uglifyjs-webpack-plugin) through at least `3.x`.
 See [issues](#issues) below for examples of this error and affected modules.
-**Update: Webpack new uses Terser rather than Uglify for minification - this example may no longer be valid.**
+**Update: Webpack now uses Terser rather than Uglify for minification - this example may no longer be valid.**

 This module generates regular expressions to be used in the `exclude` or `include` properties of your [`babel-loader`][babel-loader] rule in your configuration.